-President Ferdinand Marcos Jr. held bilateral meetings with leaders from Cambodia, Thailand, Canada, and Japan on the sidelines of the 47th ASEAN Summit in Malaysia.
+President Ferdinand Marcos Jr. met with leaders from Cambodia, Thailand, Canada, and Japan during the 47th ASEAN Summit in Malaysia.

-President Marcos also met with European Council leader António Costa and Japan's Prime Minister Takaichi Sanae, discussing trade and strengthening the international rules-based order.
+Marcos also met with leaders from the European Council and Japan, focusing on trade and strengthening the international rules-based order.

 Cambodia and Thailand expressed support for the Philippines' upcoming ASEAN Chairmanship in 2026, which will focus on peace, security, maritime cooperation, and climate change.